AdidSS/AdidSS/README.md

 **Real Time Sign Language Detection**

-Manos en Acción is a real-time classifier of the alphabet in Mexican Sign Language (LSM).
-The solution consists of two main parts: hand segmentation using YOLO v8 and image classification using EfficientNet-B0.
+Manos en Acción is a deep learning-powered application designed to bridge communication gaps by translating the Mexican Sign Language (LSM) alphabet in real-time.

-First, I used transfer Learning using the weights of ImageNet, then I applied Feature Extraction using the descripted net above and then I used partial unfreezing of the last layers to Fine tunned the model.
-Also used some optimizations to provide a fluent video in the interface of the sign detection.
+This project implements a two stage computer vision pipeline: The segmentation uses YOLOv8 to isolate hands from backgrounds, ensuring focus on the relevant gesture and the classification leverages EfficientNet-B0 optimized through Transfer Learning on ImageNet weights.

+Highlights:
+Progressive Fine-Tuning: Implemented partial unfreezing of deep layers to adapt the model specifically for LSM nuances while retaining robust feature extraction.
+Real-Time Optimization: Engineered for low latency video processing, ensuring a fluid user experience without lag.
+Custom Dataset Strategy: Integrated ASL datasets with a custom-built LSM dataset, filtering for sign similarity to maximize model accuracy.

 #### [AIPB](https://github.com/AdidSS/AIPB)